New Balance 775v2 Fully Reviewed & Compared Review Facts

 The 775v2 is developed to be responsive and efficient.
 The shoe’s midsole is comprised of a combination of two elements that create a cushioning system.
 The midsole uses CUSH+, a foam compound that is responsive and soft, yet durable.
 The midsole also uses the brand’s injected molded EVA, Ground Contact EVA.
 The shoe’s upper, as well as the flex grooves, give the shoe flexibility so the foot can move more naturally.
 Reviewers felt that the shoe’s responsiveness and flexibility were its strengths.

 As mentioned, this shoe is designed to be used on the road, so there is a decent amount of traction offered by the outsole.
 The 775v2’s sole is constructed with blown rubber and flex grooves to create traction that holds up well on paved surfaces.
-Reviewers felt that the shoe had good grip on the road
+Reviewers felt that the shoe had good grip on the road, even when wet.

-The 775v2 has a good amount of flexibility.
+The New Balance 775v2 has a good amount of flexibility.
 Often times, lower price models struggle to have flexibility included, but New Balance has managed to find a way.
 The outsole on the shoe has flex cuts that distribute the cushioning and create flexibility while allowing for natural movement.
-Reviewers felt that the shoe’s major strengths were its responsiveness and flexibility.
+Reviewers felt that the shoes major strengths were its responsiveness and flexibility.

 This New Balance trainer is a neutral shoe that doesn’t have a lot of stability features built into it, which is typical for this kind of shoe.
 However, that does not mean it offers no features that help create a stable ride.
 The shoe’s upper locks the foot in place with attached overlays.
 Combining the outsole with the midsole also manages to create added stability as well.
 If more stability is needed, purchasers should consider a shoe in the Motion Control category.